Christopher DiGirolamo, Esq.

 People will come in and ask, “What is my case worth?”
 We won’t engage in that kind of speculation.
 The constructive time we give people is really central to our work.
-In our first meeting we will spend two or three hours explaining the law, and explaining how the law relates to their potential case.
+In our first meeting, we will spend two or three hours explaining the law, and explain how the law relates to their potential case.

 - New York Law School